rpuffin/advent-of-code-2024/README.md

 # 2024 Advent of Code with Python
+Second year using Python for Advent of Code.

 ## Day 6, part 2
 Real speedbump in the road here.
 Example input worked, but not the real input.
 Made a visualization in js to try to debug it.
 Took a while, but figured out the following problems with the code:
 - Not recording all directions when guard is turning.